← Back to projects

 Problem

-• Represent spatial interactions between locations (e.g., cooling influence, handling proximity, cross-contamination risk)?
+• Representing spatial interactions between locations (cooling influence, handling proximity, cross-contamination risk)

-• Enumerate or sample viable packing patterns under categorical constraints?
+• Enumerating viable packing patterns under categorical constraints

-• Prepare a structure that could be used for further optimization (e.g., minimizing damage risk, travel time, or temperature variance)?
+• Building a structure suitable for optimization objectives like minimizing damage risk or temperature variance

-• A robust way to build spatial weight matrices that decay smoothly with distance and can be truncated beyond a practical radius.
+I needed a robust way to build spatial weight matrices that decay smoothly with distance and can be truncated beyond a practical radius, plus a method to generate all possible category assignments for fixed slot counts.

 Approach / Architecture